 A technical long sleeve shirt looks great and is typically well constructed.
 You should look for a nice blend of synthetic materials that allow for quick drying and ventilation in the hot sun.
 It has the nice ability to blend in at the beach and transition easily to a beach club or restaurant.

 A long sleeve shirt like this allows for greater comfort moving from chilly mornings into hot days.
-It’s a great travel shirt as it avoid wrinkles, resists stains, and looks better than a relaxed tee.
+It’s a great travel shirt as it avoids wrinkles, resists stains, and looks better than a relaxed tee.